 Where to Store Winter Clothes come Spring

 When the winter is over, you’ll need a place to store all your winter clothes.
 Luckily, we got you covered!
-Our Manhattan/The Bronx and Queens/Brooklyn Storage Facilities are conveniently located near you and even offer free storage pick up in every borough.
+Contact Moishe’s Self Storage if you’re looking for cheap storage units in New York City to hold wine, art, or other things.
+Our Manhattan/The Bronx and Queens/Brooklyn Storage Facilities are conveniently located near you.
 We offer over 20 different storage unit sizes, available to individuals, students, and businesses.
-Contact us here.
+Reserve your room, view specials, or contact us.